kfirbreger/Kfir-Breger-Blog/src/two-belgians-and-a-german.md

 Title:Two Belgians and a German
 Date: 2011-07-20 13:06:54
-Tags: marathon, Marathon, mtb, race, review
+Tags: marathon, mtb, race, review

 June has been a busy month for me.
 Three marathons in one month.
 I have yet to ride with such intensity and was excited and worried about it.
 This will